Miragecoder/Urbanization/readme.md

 # Urbanization

-Urbanization is a .NET implementation of a city building simulation game, heavily inspired by the classic Simcity game released in 1989.
-(See: http://www.wikiwand.com/en/SimCity_(1989_video_game))

-Its source code has been released under the title 'Micropolis'.
-(See: https://github.com/simhacker/micropolis)
+Urbanization is a .NET implementation of a city building simulation game, heavily inspired by the classic [Simcity](http://en.wikipedia.org/wiki/SimCity_(1989_video_game)) game released in 1989; of which its source code has been released under the title [Micropolis](https://github.com/SimHacker/micropolis).

 The implementation is far from complete, but most of the basics are currently present.